A Meiji Period Silverwork Embroidered Screen Depicting Mythical Guardian Lions

-This extraordinary Japanese screen is hand embroidered with silver work thread and depicts Guardian lions, also know as Komainu, Shishi or Foo Dogs.
+This extraordinary Japanese screen is hand embroidered with silver work thread and depicts Guardian lions, also known as Komainu, Shishi or Foo Dogs.
 These are mythical, lion-like creatures seen across a breadth of art forms.
 They are full of meaning - they symbolise prosperity, success and guardianship.
 The Meiji period lasted from 1868 until 1912.
 There is a wonderful three dimensional appearance to this piece.
 We like it wall mounted as a piece of art, but it can also be used as a room screen.

 Dimensions: 170cm h x 213cm w